Freeze-in of WIMP dark matter

+Large $\lambda_{hx}$ leads to $X$ particles returning to equilibrium and undergoing normal freeze-out after the FOPT, as covered by the black region; while the region fails to satisfy the dilution condition of $Y_X(z_2)\ll Y_{\rm DM}$ is covered by gray.
+The white region enables the realization of the WIMP freeze-in scenario, with corresponding values of $z_2$ indicated by red contours.
+The portal couplings $\lambda_{hx,\phi x}\sim0.1$, consistent with \Eq{numerical_estimate}.

-The spin-independent $X$-nucleon elastic scattering cross section is $\sigma_{\rm SI}\sim10^{-48}~{\rm cm}^2$, which is challenging in direct detection.
+The spin-independent $X$-nucleon elastic scattering cross section is $\sigma_{\rm SI}\sim10^{-48}~{\rm cm}^2$, challenging in direct detection.
 Nonetheless, a considerable fraction of the parameter space has a $\sigma_{\rm SI}$ larger than the neutrino floor (shown as the blue dashed line) and hence might be probed by future experiments~\cite{LZ:2018qzl}.
-Another feature of the model is a light $\phi$ boson, leading to Higgs exotic decay $h\to\phi\phi$ with $\phi\to$ SM SM.
-The projected reach is ${\rm Br}(h\to\phi\phi)\approx4\%$ at the HL-LHC~\cite{deBlas:2019rxi}, plotted as the dashed orange line in Fig.~\ref{fig:scan}.
-Besides, since the ratio of $\phi$-FOPT latent heat to the radiation energy is typical $\alpha\gtrsim10^{14}$, the GWs are expected to be very strong and mainly from bubble collisions~\cite{Ellis:2019oqb,Ellis:2020nnr}.
-Taking the inverse ratio of FOPT duration and the Hubble time scale $\beta/H=100$ as a benchmark, we estimate the GW spectra~\cite{Caprini:2015zlo,Caprini:2019egz}.
-After the cosmological redshift, the GWs peak at $f\sim10^{-3}$ Hz, within the sensitive region of a few near-future space-based interferometers, including LISA~\cite{LISA:2017pwj}, TianQin~\cite{TianQin:2015yph,TianQin:2020hid}, Taiji~\cite{Hu:2017mde,Ruan:2018tsw}, BBO~\cite{Crowder:2005nr} and DECIGO~\cite{Kawamura:2011zz}.
-The projected reach of the 1-year operation LISA can cover the parameter space in Fig.~\ref{fig:scan}, and TianQin, Taiji are expected to have similar reach.
+The light $\phi$ boson leads to Higgs exotic decay, which can be probed at the HL-LHC by projected reach ${\rm Br}(h\to\phi\phi)\approx4\%$~\cite{deBlas:2019rxi}, plotted as the dashed orange line in Fig.~\ref{fig:scan}.
+Besides, the ratio of $\phi$-FOPT latent heat to the radiation energy is typical $\alpha\gtrsim10^{14}$, the GWs are very strong and mainly from bubble collisions~\cite{Ellis:2019oqb,Ellis:2020nnr}.
+Taking the ratio of the Hubble time scale to FOPT duration $\beta/H_*=100$ as a benchmark, we estimate the GW spectra~\cite{Caprini:2015zlo,Caprini:2019egz}.
+The GWs peak at $f\sim10^{-3}$ Hz with $\Omega_{\rm gw}h^2\sim10^{-10}$, within the sensitive region of a few near-future space-based interferometers, including LISA~\cite{LISA:2017pwj}, TianQin~\cite{TianQin:2015yph,TianQin:2020hid}, Taiji~\cite{Hu:2017mde,Ruan:2018tsw}, BBO~\cite{Crowder:2005nr} and DECIGO~\cite{Kawamura:2011zz}.
+The projected reach of the 1-year operation of LISA, TianQin and Taiji can cover the parameter space in Fig.~\ref{fig:scan}.